-At the end of FY 2019, the Y-12 Complex had achieved seven of nine established environmental targets, and the remaining targets were carried into future years.
-Highlights include the following; further details and additional successes are presented in other sections of this report.
+Y-12's environmental policy reflects a commitment to providing sound environmental stewardship practices through the implementation of its EMS.
+At the end of FY 2020, the Y-12 Complex had achieved five of nine established environmental targets driven by the EMS, and the remaining targets were carried into future years.
+Highlights include the following; further details and additional successes are presented in Chapter 4 of this report.